Back to news

 Cleaner Air

-Studies estimate ambient air pollution causes over 4 million premature deaths annually as well as the general negative impact on health and increased risk of cardiovascular and respiratory diseases Article.
+Studies estimate ambient air pollution causes over 4 million premature deaths annually as well as the general negative impact on health and increased risk of cardiovascular and respiratory diseases.
 Green spaces in urban areas act as natural pollution barriers and help filter the air we breathe.
 Therefore, it is vital that any plans we undertake should consider implementing greener solutions.

 The expansion of cities leads to more concreting of green spaces reducing surface water absorption as these surfaces are impermeable.
 This in turn can lead to dangerous standing water and flooded homes.
 Wild spaces act like sponges helping to reduce these risks.